Hot Banana Games

 Tabletop publishers have been raising funds on Kickstarter for many years.

-Engaging Audiences on Social Media
+Engaging Target Audiences on Social Media

 Example of Facebook post we posted to engage potential audiences